 The aim of the WBL e-Journal International is to disseminate research about work-based learning and professional practice to professional and academic communities internationally.

-The journal welcomes papers that document research including theoretical and empirical studies in addition to more reflective contributions.
-New and adaptations to existing research approaches, philosophical perspectives and paradigms are encouraged.
+The journal welcomes submissions based on theoretical and empirical studies in addition to more reflective contributions.
 Of particular interest are articles that examine work based learning from the position of multiple stakeholders including employers, educators, work based learners and other employees, and the impact on work culture and the wider society.

 Mindful of the potential for more in-depth work related research and understanding, this journal actively encourages further debate around the perspectives of gender relationships, age, equality and ethnicity based themes.
 Contributions are invited from novice and established researchers and practitioners, educationalists, and decision makers.
 Please feel free to contact the editorial team if you would like to discuss a specific theme.
 Enquiries can be sent to the Journal Administrator [firstname.lastname@example.org].
 We look forward to hearing from you!

 This journal is part of the Directory of Open Access Journals www.doaj.org